Good Practices

 aa

-When analysts start learning use cases, including and extending look very tempting, because it promises to save the analyst's time by reusing.
+When analysts start learning use cases, including and extending look very tempting because they promise to save the analyst's time through reuse.
 Unfortunately, they very often do more harm than good.
-First, using these relationships very often causes that analysts start to think about use cases as functions.
-This often leads to analysts doing a functional decomposition.
-For example, the Find Order from the example above, is not really a use case and should not be modeled like this at all.
+First, using these relationships very often causes analysts to start thinking about use cases as functions.
+This often leads to analysts performing a functional decomposition.
+For example, Find Order from the example above is not really a use case and should not be modeled like this at all.
 Second, using these relationships makes use cases less readable and hard to follow for business stakeholders.

 Use Cases and Post-Release Documentation

-Use cases as a technique for identifying the basic user goals are very useful in the early stages of the project when analyst needs to define the scope of the system and understand what the stakeholders expect from it.
+Use cases as a technique for identifying basic user goals are very useful in the early stages of a project, when an analyst needs to define the scope of the system and understand what the stakeholders expect from it.
 Once the system is implemented and released, use cases as a requirements analysis technique are no longer important.
-From the post-release documentation's point of view, it is more important to capture what happens when a particular button is clicked or what service is called when the list of items is refreshed, rather than what are the abstract technology-independent steps.
-However, even for the released system, it is important to have a high-level overview outlining the basic user goals of the system.
-Therefore, some of the use cases might be beneficial even in the post-release phase, as they may be used for providing an overview of the system.
+From the post-release documentation's point of view, it is more important to capture what happens when a particular button is clicked or what service is called when the list of items is refreshed, rather than focusing on abstract, technology-independent steps.
+However, even for a released system, it is important to have a high-level overview outlining the basic user goals of the system.
+Therefore, some of the use cases might be beneficial even in the post-release phase, as they may be used to provide an overview of the system.